On the northwestern shore of Chebeague, accessed via North Road across from the historic cemetery and church.

 Town of Chebeague (CCLT easement)

 The property is accessed by a 50-foot wide right of way held by CCLT that runs from North Road across private property.
-In 2017, a walking path will be cleared along this right of way to the town-owned land, ending in a loop that parallels the ravine and shore, affording panoramic views out over the bay.
+In 2018, a walking path was cleared along this right of way to the town-owned land, ending in a loop that parallels the ravine and shore, affording panoramic views out over the bay.

 To preserve and protect the property in perpetuity as an undeveloped natural and scenic resource for traditional low-impact outdoor recreation, education, nature observation and study by the general public; to preserve the health of the forest, shoreland, riparian habitats, and coastal shoreline ecosystem; and to guarantee the public’s access and enjoyment of the property.